starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/developer-notes.md

 so then  ` SquirrelToolsPath = packages\squirrel.windows.1.9.1\tools `

-*  issue where WPFSpark is not found
+### issue where WPFSpark is not found
 1. remove WPFSpark from packages.config
 2. Visual Studio Code > Tools > Nuget Package Manager > Package manager Console
 3. ` Install-Package WPFSpark `

+## Release checklist

+1. Have we enabled the auto update logic in ` App.xaml.cs `

+2. Have we updated the version number at
+   * ` AssemblyInfo.cs `
+   * ` build.ps1 `

+3. if this version number unique, and not previously released?

+4. if everything uploaded and committed to git ?